-Challenge number Detail of challenge 1 Assessment, observations and discussions indicate that oral language skills and vocabulary gaps among many disadvantaged pupils.
+Challeng e number Detail of challenge 1 Assessment, observations and discussions indicate that oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from YR R through to KS2 and in general are more prevalent among our disadvantaged pupils.
 2 Through observations, assessments, monitoring and coaching our teachers need CPD to further progress their pedagogy so that they can effectively and positively impact the progress of disadvantaged pupils.
 3 Assessments and monitoring indicate that writing attainment among disadvantaged pupils is below that of their non-disadvantaged peers.
-KS2 Year 6 Area Disadvantaged Non disadvantaged Writing 25% (based on internal assessment) 69% (based on internal assessment) KS1 Year 2 Area Disadvantaged Non disadvantaged Writing 42% (based on internal assessment) 59% (based on internal assessment) tings and monitoring, spelling which prevents disadvantage 4 pupils is below that of their g indicate that maths attainm non-disadvantaged peers. nent among disadvantaged KS2 Year 6 Area Disadvantaged Non disadvantaged Maths 50% (based on internal assessment) 87% (based on internal assessment) KS1 year 2 Area Disadvantaged Non disadvantaged
+KS2 Year 6 Area Disadvantaged Non disadvantaged Writing 25% (based on internal assessment) 69% (based on internal assessment) KS1 Year 2 S1 Year 2 Area Disadvantaged Non disadvantaged Writing 42% (based on internal assessment) 59% (based on internal assessment) Through pupil progress meet significant area of challenge writing. o 4 Assessments and monitoring indicate that maths attainment among disadvantaged pupils is below that of their non-disadvantaged peers.
+KS2 Year 6 Area Disadvantaged Non disadvantaged Maths 50% (based on internal assessment) 87% (based on internal assessment) KS1 year 2 Area Disadvantaged Non disadvantaged

 Maths 67% (based on internal assessment) 59% (based on internal assessment) Through pupil progress meetings and monitoring, it has been identified that disadvantaged children have gaps in their mathematical knowledge.
-5 Assessments and monitoring indicate that reading attainment among disadvantaged pupils is below that of their non-disadvantaged peers.
-KS2 Year 6 Area Disadvantaged Non disadvantaged Reading 39% (based on internal assessment) 77% (based on internal assessment) KS1 Year 1 Area Disadvantaged Non disadvantaged Reading 42% (based on internal assessment) 57% (based on internal assessment) pupils generally have children on a phonics ations and discussions with pupil greater difficulties with phonics intervention are in receipt of PF disadvantaged).
-This negatively in than their peers (54% of 6.
-Our assessments, observations and discussions with our pupils and their families have identified social and emotional issues for many pupils, notably due to feelings of isolation, social anxieties, and experiencing and witnessing struggles within the home.
-Attendance for some of our disadvantaged children still remains a barrier to learning.
+5 Assessments and monitoring pupils is below that of their KS2 Year 6 g indicate that reading attain non-disadvantaged peers. ment among disadvantaged Area Disadvantaged Non disadvantaged Reading 39% (based on internal assessment) 77% (based on internal assessment) KS1 Year 1 Area Disadvantaged Non disadvantaged Reading 42% (based on internal assessment) 57% (based on internal assessment) Assessments, observations and discussions with pupils suggest that disadvantaged pupils generally have greater difficulties with phonics than their peers (54% of children on a phonics intervention are in receipt of PPG and a further 29% are recognised as being disadvantaged).
+This negatively impacts on their development as readers.
+6. Our assessments, observations and discussions with our pupils and their families hav identified social and emotional issues for many pupils, notably due to feelings of isolation, social anxieties, and experiencing and witnessing struggles within the home Attendance for some of our disadvantaged children still remains a barrier to learning.
 24% of our disadvantaged currently have external agency involvement.
-Teacher referrals for support have markedly increased during the pandemic. currently 25% (41% are in receipt of PPG 53% are disadvantaged) receive additiona support in one or more of these areas - counselling, 1:1 ELSA and small group interventions including NOLA and Sensory club. advantaged) receive additional
+Teacher referrals for support have markedly increased during the pandemic. currently 25% (41% are in receipt of PPG 53% are disadvantaged) receive additional support in one or more of these areas - counselling, 1:1 ELSA and small group interventions including NOLA and Sensory club.